Student Teacher Cover Letter Examples and Templates for 2023

 Dear Mr. Carter,

 As a student teacher at Wilmington Elementary, I taught language arts, math, and science lessons to classes of 20-25 fourth-grade students.
 I monitored student performance over the course of the year and utilized differentiated instruction to drive academic growth.
-I am confident that my secondary education background will help me excel as the new elementary school teacher with your organization.
+My secondary education background will help me excel as the new elementary school teacher with your organization.

 Newark Elementary’s reputation for delivering high-quality experiential instruction strongly aligns with me as an education professional.
-I believe that my ability to utilize multiple learning modalities to reach students will be an asset to your organization based on my past career achievements:
+My ability to use multiple learning modalities to reach students will be an asset to your organization based on my past career achievements:

 • Collaborated with faculty and school administration to support the transition from in-classroom instruction to virtual learning, which included developing classroom management strategies for e-learning settings and Zoom classrooms